lorenzomighie/batch-processing-fifa-dataset-on-gcp/mage/README.md

   * Parametrized execution wrt variable 'male_dataset';
   * Loads data as csv file into GCS Bucket

-## Transformation andData Exporting into BigQuery
+## Transformation and Data Exporting into BigQuery

 Since the Spark Transformation can be run locally or on the DataProc cluster, there are 2 pipelines that work accordingly to the transformation done.